luni/archive-tools/README.md

 ## Archive inspection (7z / tar / zip)

-Run `./analyze-archive.sh ARCHIVE` to compute the SHA-256 of every entry inside a 7z, tar, or zip file without extracting it.
-The script writes each digest and path to `ARCHIVE.sha256` by default, sorted by path; override the destination with `--output FILE`.
-Add `--quiet` to suppress progress logs.
+Run `./analyze-archive.sh ARCHIVE` to compute the SHA-256 of every entry inside a 7z, tar (including `.tar.gz/.tgz`, `.tar.bz2/.tbz`, `.tar.xz/.txz`, `.tar.zst/.tzst`),
+or zip file without extracting it to disk.
+Each digest is streamed to stdout for live progress and also written to `ARCHIVE.sha256`, which is sorted by path before being saved; override the destination with `--output FILE`.
+Add `--quiet` to suppress the progress logs if desired.
+The script automatically picks the available `7z`/`7zr` binary and uses parallel decompressors (`pigz`, `pbzip2`, `pixz`, `pzstd`) to handle compressed tarballs efficiently.

 ## Decompression